Bchialva/Bchialva/README.md

 ### Hi there 👋

-I am a Full Stack developer with experience in journalism and a great passion for technology.
+I am a Fullstack developer with experience in journalism and a great passion for technology.
 I am always looking to learn new things and adapt to changes and challenges that arise.
 Throughout my career as a Full Stack Developer, I have acquired knowledge in technologies such as JavaScript, HTML, CSS, React, Redux, NodeJS, Express, SQL, PostgreSQL, and Sequelize.

 In my free time, I also enjoy experimenting in the kitchen, discovering new flavors and recipes.
 Communication and quality are fundamental to me in any project, and my experience as a journalist has taught me to value these skills.